-Of the 58 fatal accidents categorized as "BOB," 51 or 87.9% involved children under 8 years of age.
+Of the 61 fatal accidents categorized as "BOB," 54 or 88.5% involved children under 8 years of age.
 The age/grade level most at risk of being involved in a By Own Bus fatality is 4 to 7 years old (kindergarten through second grade).

-When compared to all other grades, children in grades kindergarten through second are 15 times more likely to be run over by their own bus.
+When compared to all other grades, kindergarten through second grade are much more likely to be run over by their own bus.